evan-brass/js-min/README.md

 # js-min
-js-min is for templating and reactivity with a little bit of glue.  js-min is for experimenting with alternatives and not for production use.
+A simple and small framework built for prototyping and learning.

 ## Features:
-- Template Literals: Uses template literals for html and css.
+- Templating: template literals -> template elements
-  - Template Elements: Template literals are mapped to HTML Template elements making them fast to clone
-- No VDOM: Expressions in the template literals (I call them "users" or "part users") have direct access to the dom and are responsible for any reactivity.
+- Reactivity: I'm still playing with how to build reactivity.

 ## Licensing:
-This code is split licensed.
-Everything inside the src folder was written by me and placed into the public domain via the unlicense.
-The examples folder, however, may have dependencies and so I've decided to not figure out the licensing for them.

-As always, this code is not intended to be used in production, it is just an experiment.
-Feel free to fork it and make it your own.
+This code isn't intended to be used in production.
+It's just a tool I use to teach myself.
+If you like it, then fork it and make it your own.

-## TODO:
-* Make naming consistent / stop mixing camel and snake case
+In the Git history there's some code written by others which is why the LICENSE has moved around a bit.